tkjonesy/HTML-Email-Templates/README.md

 # HTML Email Templates
 This repository contains email templates I created in HTML.
-I did not create any of the images, this is just to demonstrate my abilities in HTML and CSS
+I did not create any of the images, this is just to demonstrate my abilities in HTML and CSS.

 ## Links
 [Promotional Email Template (autospeed)](https://tkjonesy.github.io/autoship)\